 We recognize that some people have a hard time digesting lactose, which is the natural sugar that is present in all cows’ milk.
 As such, we are proud to offer Canada’s first (and only) organic 2% lactose-free milk & yogurt products.
 To make it, we take our organic milk and add a natural enzyme called lactase which breaks down the lactose into easily digestible sugars, glucose and lactose.
 The lactase enzyme is permitted under the Canadian Organic Standards and is non-GMO.
-Additionally, all of our aged cheeses (excluding marble) are 100% lactose-free.

 High Temperature Short Time (or HTST as it is known in the industry) is a common method of pasteurization.
 Using this traditional method, milk is heated to a minimum temperature of 72°C and held for a minimum of 16 seconds.
 The milk is pasteurized to kill any pathogenic bacteria that may be present.
 For our pasteurized HTST milk, it is common to find a date code between 20 to 22 days from the date of manufacture.
 This ensures a fresh, wholesome dairy product.

 We cannot recommend consuming any milk product past the best before date.
 We guarantee its freshness up to the best before date if unopened.
 Once opened, a milk product is freshest tasting within 7 days.